parminderunited/GBRDocs/tutorials/getting-started/difference-between-using-ethereum-mainnet-and-ethereum-ropsten.md

 ---
 description: >-
-  Creating a community on Medifakt Studio requires to pick between using the Ethereum Mainnet and Ethereum Ropsten networks.
+  Creating a community on GBR20 Studio requires to pick between using the Ethereum Mainnet and Ethereum Ropsten networks.
 So what is the difference?
 ---